buepro/typo3-grevman/Documentation/Introduction/Index.rst

 ============

-The extension allows managing group events typically used in sport clubs where groups of members participate in events.
-Members might have different roles such as trainer or player.
+The extension allows managing group events typically used in sport clubs where groups of members take part in events.
+Members might have different roles such as trainer or participant.
 Roles are defined by frontend groups (not to be confused with member groups).

 Events are managed by an administrator in the backend.